ktorn/completium-landing/docs/contract/contract2.md

 ## Register languages

-A smart contract is a public object, and as such is required to convey confidence in the business process it implements.
+A smart contract is a public object.
+As such it is required to convey confidence in the business process it implements.
 It is then suggested to use register languages which make the code easier to read, write and <Link to='/docs/dapp-tools/tezos#formal-verification'>verify</Link>.

 Several register languages are available and listed <a href='https://tezos.com/developer-portal/#2-write-a-smart-contract'>here</a>.
 They compile contracts to Michelson.
 ## Archetype